rob-blackbourn/jetblack-datagram/README.md

-A UDP client is started by calling `create_datagram_client` which is analogous to the [open_connection](https://docs.python.org/3/library/asyncio-stream.html#asyncio.open_connection) function provided by the `asyncio` library for TCP.
+A UDP client is started by calling `create_datagram_client` which is analogous to the [open_connection](https://docs.python.org/3/library/asyncio-stream.html#asyncio.open_connection) function provided by the `asyncio` library for TCP, which returns a `DatagramClient`.
 This provides similar functionality to the server, however the `addr` is not present when reading or writing, as the socket is bound to the server address when it is created.